 The kid and I had a discussion the other day about the best way to eat fudge.
 We were torn on our responses.
 I think that room temperature fudge is the best as it gives it a creamier texture.
 However, the kids were all about wanting to eat it cool out of the fridge.
 They said it provides the fudge with the consistency to melt in your mouth.

 What do you think about eating fudge?
 Do you like it room temp or do you prefer it to be chilled?

-I love this simple fudge recipe because there is no need to have a candy thermometer on hand.
+I love this simple fudge recipe because there is no need to have a candy thermometer on hand, or tricky double boiler either.
 Since the heating is actually happening in the microwave, you just heat it until it’s melted.
 This makes for a fast and simple dessert that everyone can help with.

 Since the end result is going to be adding jelly beans to the top, I recommend adding them in 1/2 cups at a time so that you don’t overload with sweetness if you don’t want it.

 You can even add the jelly beans to half the pan or just to a few pieces at a time.
 I also let the kids decide as well if they want to decorate their own pieces of fudge.